Last Updated on March 11, 2021 by Creative Parenting

 Ask yourself this:

-And respond to their needs at the level that they’re at?
+And respond to their needs at their level?

-Especially for the really young ones.
+Especially for the young ones.
 Have you ever caught yourself in this situation?

 Tired from a long day of work.
 Rushing to fix dinner.
 And expecting your 2-year-old to act like a 9-year-old.

 Take a moment.
 Repeat the mantra.
 Remember they’re still developing their social skills.

 Let ‘Em Giggle, Scream, and Cry…While You Exude Zen

 Now that we’ve got a reminder that our little ones are not social sophisticates, let’s focus on getting in a Zen space.